paulanthonywilson/basic_auth/README.md

 ### Authenticating with custom response body

-If you want using custom unauthorized response you can pass `custom_response`:
+If you want a custom unauthorised response body you can configure a `custom_response`:

 ```elixir
 plug BasicAuth,